tannerbk/convert/README.md

 # convert
-Converts the .dat ASCII files output from the CAEN to .hdf5 files for analysis.
+Converts the ASCII files that are output from the CAEN to .hdf5 files for analysis.